 The Derwent Iron Company and its successor companies owned several coal mines in the locality as well as some limestone quarries at Stanhope.

-Early coal and iron stone mines owned by Derwent Iron Company included the Number One Pit near to what is now the roundabout of the Number One industrial Estate.
+Early coal and iron stone mines owned by Derwent Iron Company included the Number One Pit.
+Its site is near to what is now the roundabout of the Number One Industrial Estate.
 The Number 2, 3 and 4 pits were in the Belle Vue Park and Sherburn Park areas and all would have been linked to the iron works by wooden wagonways.

-Other pits owned by the Derwent Iron Company and its successor, the Consett Iron Company included Medomsley Busty, Blackhill Colliery, Delves Pit, Iveston Pit, Eden Pit at Leadgate, Garesfield Bute Pit, Marley Hill Colliery, Lanchester Colliery, Delight Pit at Dipton and a number of others.
-However, all of the Iron company mines were nationalised in 1947 and came under the ownership of the National Coal Board.
+Other pits owned by the Derwent Iron Company and its successor, the Consett Iron Company, included Medomsley Busty, Blackhill Colliery, Delves Pit, Iveston Pit, Eden Pit at Leadgate, Garesfield Bute Pit, Marley Hill Colliery, Lanchester Colliery, Delight Pit at Dipton and a number of others.
+However, all of the iron company’s mines were nationalised in 1947 and came under the ownership of the National Coal Board.

 One remarkable event in Consett’s annals occurred in December 1879 when Consett had the distinction of being the first town in the world to form a Salvation Army Band which performed around the local streets that Christmas.
-Meanwhile the iron works was producing iron for Britain’s booming engineering and shipping industries as well as exporting around the world.
+Meanwhile, the iron works produced iron for Britain’s booming engineering and shipping industries as well as exporting around the world.
 Consett even provided the iron for the construction of the Blackpool Tower which opened in 1894.

 In the following century the two world wars provided a boost to the demand for iron manufacture with the works employing around 12,000 people in the Second World War.
 From 1951 to 1955, the works were nationalised along with all of Britain’s steelworks under Clement Attlee’s Labour government and came under the ownership of the Iron and Steel Corporation of Great Britain but then went back into private hands in 1955.